stanley-gu/standardsCh/chapter.md

 amount of a particular moiety in a network is time invariant and is determined solely by the initial conditions imposed on the system[^conservation].

-In metabolism, conserved cycles act as common conveyers of energy (ATP) or reducing power (NAD); in signaling pathways they occur as protein phosphorylation states while in genetic networks, they occur as bound and unbound protein states to DNA.
+In metabolism, conserved cycles act as common conveyors of energy (ATP) or reducing power (NAD); in signaling pathways they occur as protein phosphorylation states while in genetic networks, they occur as bound and unbound protein states to DNA.
 These conserved cycles will often have a profound